Ronzotherium: Germany

 The Espenhain mines in Saxony have produced a series of Ronzotherium teeth.
 The locality, south of Leipzig, exposes the Bohn Formation, a predominantly marine sequence of Rupelian age that has preserved a rich terrestrial fauna of post-grande coupure mammals.

 Switzerland

 Switzerland preserves the oldest, and some of the youngest evidence of the genus in Europe.
 At Kleinblauen and Bressaucourt in northwest Switzerland the mandible of a juvenile animal, along with other finds, provides the earliest known occurrence of Ronzotherium in Europe.
 At the late Oligocene locality of Rickenbach 35 fragments of cranial and post-cranial material have been recovered from Chattian strata.

 Asia

-The late eocene Ergilin-Dzo Formation in Mongolia has produced the remains of two species of Ronzotherium; R.brevirostre and R.orientale.
+The late eocene Ergilin Dzo Formation in Mongolia has produced the remains of two species of Ronzotherium; R.brevirostre and R.orientale.
 This is the earliest known occurrence of the genus, dated at 37 million years ago.
-Further asian finds come from the Late Oligocene of China's Linxia Basin, where an unspecified species of Ronzotherium lived alongside a diversity of other late tertiary rhinocerotids.
+Further asian finds come from the Late Oligocene of China's Linxia Basin, where an unspecified species of Ronzotherium lived alongside a diversity of other late Paleogene rhinocerotids.